 A plate should also be prepared with three matzot.
 Two are in place of the regular two loaves that adorn any festival or Shabbat table.
 The third is for the afikomen.

 The Passover seder is patterned after an ancient Greco-Roman meal of luxury.

 Pillows are often provided for the diners to facilitate their obligation to recline while eating.
-This is not so much an opportunity merely to list to one side as it is a way to express gratitude for the freedom granted the Israelite slaves by dining in a way that was, by rabbinic times, the preferred dining position of the free and the wealthy.
+This is not merely to list to one side.
+Rather, it is a way to express gratitude for the freedom granted the Israelite slaves by dining in a way that was, by rabbinic times, the preferred dining position of the free and the wealthy.

 The Four Cups